joakimk/toniq/README.md

 ### How are jobs serialized when stored in redis?

-Jobs are serialized using erlang serialization.
-This means you can pass almost anything to jobs, but just passing basic types is probably a good idea for compatibility with future code changes
+Jobs are serialized using [erlang serialization](http://www.erlang.org/doc/apps/erts/erl_ext_dist.html).
+It's the same format that is used when distributed nodes communicate.
+This means you can pass almost anything to jobs.

 ### If an Erlang VM stops with unprocessed jobs in its queue, how are those jobs handled?